PostHog/posthog.com/new-vp-nailing-funnels.md

 **Mission**

-Posthog’s mission to “Increase the number of successful products in the world” was a big reason I joined the company and provided context to building out a long-term direction.
+Posthog’s mission to `"Increase the number of successful products in the world"` was a big reason I joined the company, and that phrase provided context to building out a long-term direction.

 Dogfooding